lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_keepSubRegionMbtiles_** - If true, each sub region mbtiles file (e.g. asia.mbtiles) will be kept, further drastically increasing required disk space.
 This may be particularly useful on old or slow hardware that has the tendancy to crash or give up!

-**_tileZoomLevel_** - Default 14.
+**_tileZoomLevel_** - Default 12.
 This sets the amount of detail you will see.
-14 is as detailed as most people would ever want.
-Setting any higher will take weeks to process on low spec hardward.
-7 is a good level for seeing an overview, but not as detailed as seeing individual building blocks.
+14 is as detailed as most people would ever want but be warned, each point increases the amount of work required by a factor of 4.
+Please see: https://wiki.openstreetmap.org/wiki/Zoom_levels.
+For some perspective, to render Antarctica, on a 6 year old, 4 cores/8gb RAM, pc at the default zoom level 12, takes about 15 hours. at zoom level 14, estimates about 9 _days_; zoom level 10 takes less than an hour.
+While this programme is doing its best to give vector tiles to everyone with low spec hardware (and it certainly will), ask yourself how long you are prepared to wait.
+If you need a high zoom number with lots of map detail for a project you are working on, consider setting the programme off well in advance while your project is still in development; that way, minimal if no time will be wasted.
+Setting any higher will take weeks to process on mid spec hardware.

 ## Why?